-Conventional wisdom says that safety net funds should be held in a savings account or similarly risk-free asset.
+Conventional wisdom says that safety net funds should be held in a savings account or a similarly risk-free asset.
 But is this really the wisest way to manage your rainy day fund?
 Our analysis finds that you can do far better by investing your safety net fund in a diversified portfolio.

 First, let’s get one myth out of the way: Cash savings accounts are not risk free.
 Why?
 Because after accounting for inflation there is about a one in three chance you won’t get back the money you put in, in real terms.